-- We reviewed the debt agreements of the Group, cross-referencing them with the amortization tables of capital and interest calculations. - We reviewed the amortization tables and interest calculations, which we compared to accountancy records, bank statements and their respective maturity dates. - We sent confirmation letters and obtained about 95% of the responses from the creditors without noting any differences between balances confirmed and accounting records. - We carried on a deep selective analysis on the compliance of covenants related to the financial information and the responses to the confirmation letters sent to creditors. - We have applied sampling techniques on specific items to validate supporting documentation and correct input in the general ledger. - Finally, we ensured that the disclosures related to the financial debt included in Note 13 were adequate.
+- We reviewed the debt agreements of the Group, cross-referencing them with the amortization tables of capital and interest calculations. - We reviewed the amortization tables and interest calculations, which we compared to accountancy records, bank statements and their respective maturity dates. - We sent confirmation letters and obtained about 83% of the responses from the creditors without noting any differences between balances confirmed and accounting records. - We carried on a deep analysis on the compliance of covenants from to the financial information and the responses to the confirmation letters sent to creditors. - We have applied sampling techniques on specific items to validate supporting documentation and correct input in the general ledger. - We ensured that the disclosures related to the financial debt included in Note 13 were adequate. - As part of our subsequent events procedures, we reviewed payments made on principal and interest, as well as the contracting of new debt or modifications to existing debt, up to the date of our report.